v2v3v4/BigWorld-Engine-14.4.1/README.md

 Server installation instructions are located in a separate [Server Installation Guide](<docs/pdf/Server Installation Guide.pdf>) document.
 Server build instructions can be found in [Server Build Guide](<docs/pdf/Server Build Guide.pdf>).

-## Getting help

-If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.

 ## Getting involved

 Instructions on _how_ to contribute can be found in [CONTRIBUTING](CONTRIBUTING.md) document.